ecrc/hcorepp/README.md

 HCORE software library implements BLAS and LAPACK functionality in the form of tile routines, which update one or a small number of individual tiles, generally sequentially on a single compute unit.
-An m-by-n matrix is a collection of individual mb-by-nb tiles.
+Notebly, an m-by-n matrix is a collection of individual mb-by-nb tiles.
 In the context of C++, HCORE tiles are first class objects, i.e., entities that can be individually allocated, destroyed, and passed to to low-level tile routines (e.g., GEMM).
+HCORE tile routines relys on the tile low-rank compression, which replaces the dense operations with the equivalent low-rank operations, using the compression techniques to reduce the memory footprint and/or the time-to-solution

+From the original block structure, adapting the solver to block .
+Still, different variants of the final algorithm can be obtained by changing when and how the low-rank compression is applied.
+We introduce two scenarios : Minimal Memory, which compresses the blocks before any other operations, and Just-In-Time which compresses the blocks after they received all their contributions.

 The objective of HCORE is to provide a convenient, performance-oriented API for development in the C++ language, that, for the most part, preserves established conventions, while, at the same time,